From Little Acorns, Mighty Oaks Grow

 Important Class Information

-Here is a timetable of a typical week in Class 2 - Spring Timetable 2026
+Here is a timetable of a typical week in Class 2 - Summer Timetable 2026

-A warm welcome back to Class 2 after what we hope has been an enjoyable winter break as we start another busy and exciting term.
-Our first topic this year will be history based as we learn about aspects of ancient Egyptian life, from powerful pharaohs and the mysterious pyramids to everyday people, incredible inventions and the secrets of mummification.
-Throughout this term, our children will learn to use historical sources, develop enquiry skills and understand how this ancient civilisation has influenced the modern world.
+Welcome back to Class 2 after what we hope has been a relaxing Easter break as we embark on another busy and exciting term.
+Our final topic this year will explore the history and geography of ancient Greece, covering everything from gods and goddesses to climate and culture.
+Throughout this term, our children will learn to use historical sources, develop enquiry skills, and gain a deeper understanding of Greece’s physical and human geography.

-As always, if you have any resources, artefacts or knowledge that you feel you could share with us regarding our topic this term - then please let us know.
+As always, if you have any resources, artefacts, or knowledge that you feel you could share with us regarding our topic this term, please let us know.

-The children will continue to work on their comprehension, punctuation, grammar and spellings with new skills being introduced or refined during lessons in order to enable all children to become more confident readers and writers.
+The children will continue to develop their comprehension, punctuation, grammar, and spelling, with new skills being introduced or refined during lessons to enable all children to become more confident readers and writers.

 *** Please encourage your child to practise their spellings and read at home at least 4 times in a week.***

-Numeracy: Maths will address the specified curriculum for Year 3 and 4 children, incorporating the units of number and place value, addition and subtraction, multiplication and division, fractions, measurements, geometry and statistics.
-Children will also have access to the online programs of 'Mathletics' and 'TT Rockstars' both in school and at home.
+Numeracy: Mathematics will cover the specified curriculum for Year 3 and Year 4 students, incorporating units on number and place value, addition and subtraction, multiplication and division, fractions, measurements, geometry, and statistics.
+Pupils will also have access to the online programmes ‘Mathletics’ and ‘TT Rockstars’, both in school and at home.

 ***Maths Homework will be given out on Thursdays and should be returned by the following Monday.***

-Science: In Science this term, we will be studying the physics unit of Electricity as we discover where it comes from and how it used before we move onto electrical safety.
-We will then look at how to make simple circuits, learning the names of different components and how each of these work and progress to investigate insulators and conductors and use this knowledge to make a switch.
-Finally, we will challenge them to make their very own electrical devices.
-Opportunities again for practical experiments and fun activities to enlighten us all.
+Science: In Science this term, we will continue with the physics unit on ‘Electricity’ as we discover its sources and applications before moving on to electrical safety.
+We will then explore how to create simple circuits, learning the names of different components and how each functions.
+We will progress to investigate insulators and conductors, using this knowledge to create a switch.
+Finally, we will challenge the children to make their very own electrical devices.
+There will be opportunities for practical experiments and engaging activities for everyone.

-Music: Music will see us continuing to develop our skills of the 5 strands of the Model Music Curriculum which are: performing, listening, composing, the history of music and the inter-related dimensions or elements of music.
-This term will focus in particular on composition, listening and performance as we use glockenspiels to explore notation and chromatic notes.
-We will also continue to incorporate other musical cultures into our curriculum through our music appreciation assemblies so our pupils learn to respect and value music from all over the world.
+Music: In music, we will continue to enhance our skills across the five strands of the Model Music Curriculum: performing, listening, composing, the history of music, and the interrelated dimensions or elements of music.
+This term will particularly focus on elements of music and performance as we learn chords and tunes on the ukuleles.
+We will also continue to incorporate diverse musical cultures into our curriculum through our music appreciation assemblies, allowing our pupils to learn to respect and value music from around the world.

-At Boynton, we recognise the importance of promoting positive mental health and emotional wellbeing to our students and their families.
-We aim to create an open culture around the discussion of mental health and wellbeing and to empower our children to be able to regulate their emotions.
-By implementing the Zones of Regulation curriculum we aim to teach our pupils to identify emotions in themselves and others and provide them with bank of strategies to help regulate their emotions and improve their wellbeing.
+At Boynton, we recognise the importance of promoting positive mental health and emotional wellbeing for our students and their families.
+We aim to create an open culture around discussions of mental health and wellbeing, empowering our children to regulate their emotions.
+By implementing the Zones of Regulation curriculum, we teach our pupils to identify emotions in themselves and others and provide them with a bank of strategies to help regulate their emotions and improve their wellbeing.

-French: French this term will focus upon 'On the Move' as the children develop their understanding of the language through speaking and listening, and reading and writing.
+French: French this term will focus upon 'Family and Friends' as the children develop their understanding of the language through speaking and listening, and reading and writing.
 By playing games and activities, the children will learn to develop their conversational skills via some new topics: transport, direction and movement.
 We will also continue to learn some French phonics to help build strong pronunciation foundations and to support their reading and spelling.

-Our Stone Age topic last term was 'amazing', 'fascinating' and 'really interesting' and we produced some fantastic work which adorns our classroom, corridors and hall.
-We are very proud of the work that we completed on our Stone Age topic: from journal writing, tribal dances to cave painting!
+Our Egyptian topic last term was 'exciting', 'fascinating' and 'gruesome' and we produced some wonderful work which adorns our classroom, corridors and hall.
+We are very proud of the work that we completed on our Egyptian topic: from story writing to science experiments!
 Well done everyone!

 Thank you to Henry and Ronnie for bringing in some of their fossil collection to share with the class, In line with our Science topic this term.
 They are so knowledgeable!